NINAnor/NinaR/README.md

 Currently, the package contains the functions:

 * addAlpha
 * addLogo
+* checkWorkload
 * grassConnect
 * grassDailyPrecip
 * grassDailyTemp
 * grassMonthlyPrecip
 * grassMonthlyTemp
 * grassViewshed
 * jensAnalysis
 * mountFolders
 * ninaBeamer
+* ninaColors
 * ninaLogoPalette
 * ninaPalette
 * ninaRapport
 * ninaSlidy
+* nina_colors
 * postgreSQLConnect
+* scale_color_nina
+* scale_fill_nina
 * tidyScandinavian

 # NOTE!
 At the moment, some functions have not been updated from using the old server (ninsrv16) to the new one (ninrstudio03).
-So some grass functions doesn't work currently. s
+So some grass functions might not work.

 # To-do
-Given time and requests (particularly with resources), I would like to add a NINA report template (similar to the ninaKortrapport).
-Please contribute if you know your way around LaTeX.
+I have added a NINA report template (similar to the old ninaKortrapport), but this is untested in a real case.
+Please test it and you are most welcome to contribute if you know your way around LaTeX.

 # Installation